 Research has shown that booster shots train your body to recognize the virus or bacteria and defend itself.
 Depending on the type of vaccine and the manufacturer, you might get a booster weeks, months, or even years after your first shot.

 Vaccine boosters that children need include:

 - Measles-mumps-rubella (MMR)

 - Tetanus, diphtheria, and pertussis (Tdap)

 Vaccine boosters you may need as a teen or adult include:

 Experts recommend that both children and adults get the seasonal flu shot each year.
 While it’s not 100% effective, it may prevent severe illness.
 Flu shots are especially important for pregnant women, older adults, and those who have chronic conditions like diabetes or high blood pressure.

 During each pregnancy, women need the Tdap vaccine to protect against whooping cough.
 You usually get it between weeks 27 and 36 of your pregnancy.
 Along with the flu and Tdap vaccine, health care workers should stay up to date on their hepatitis B, MMR, chickenpox, and meningitis shots.

 International travelers may need certain vaccines, depending on their destinations.
-Antibodies from these vaccines wear off over time, so make sure you're up to date on vaccines for diseases like typhoid and malaria.
+Antibodies from these vaccines wear off over time, so make sure you're up to date on vaccines for diseases like typhoid.
 The CDC's Traveler's Health page can help you find out which ones you need.